AnurupGuha/google_ML_crashcourse/google_mlcourse.md

          - L1 regularization, penalizing the absolute value of all the weights, turns out to be quite efficient for wide                models

+       - start from Regularization for sparsity: playground exercise